nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![UnassignSequenceDiagram](images/UnassignSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes a unassign command:
+The following activity diagram summarizes what happens when a user executes an unassign command:

 ![UnassignActivityDiagram](images/UnassignActivityDiagram.png)